julienbonneval/ciney/README.md

 The goal of this project was to use sparql and understand how RDF triples works.
 We had to write sparql request to ask the DBpedia and WikiData databases through their API.

-To see the project download it by cloning the repository and open the index.html file in you favorite browser.
+To see the project download it by cloning the repository and open the index.html file in your favorite browser.